Belmont Forum e-Infrastructures and Data Management Collaborative Research Action

 About the Belmont Forum

-The Belmont Forum, established in 2009, is comprised of 25 of the world’s major funding agencies and international science councils.
-The Belmont Forum serves as a roundtable for these agencies to collectively address the challenges and opportunities associated with global change.
+The Belmont Forum is comprised of 25 of the world’s major funding agencies and international science councils.
+Established in 2009, the Belmont Forum serves as a roundtable for these agencies to collectively address the challenges and opportunities associated with global change.
 Goals are guided by the Belmont Challenge, which aims “To deliver knowledge needed for action to avoid and adapt to detrimental environmental change including extreme hazardous events.”

 To meet the goals of the Belmont Challenge, the Belmont Forum coordinates funding for Collaborative Research Actions (CRAs), transdisciplinary research activities to improve the way funding agencies collaborate with each other and develop opportunities for research.
 For detailed information about the Belmont Forum, the Belmont Challenge and CRAs, visit belmontforum.org.